Funding Opportunity: Consumer Health Advocacy

 - Organizing, educating and building leadership in local communities – and among historically marginalized populations – in an effort to unite communities on health coverage-related policies.

-- Elevating the consumer voice to help drive system-level policy change for cost containment, payment and delivery reform, and integration of care including primary care, specialty care, oral health, behavioral health and substance use treatment.
+- Driving cost containment, payment and delivery reform, and integration of care (including primary care, specialty care, oral health, behavioral health and substance use treatment) policy change that better meets consumer needs and elevates their health outcomes.

 - Identifying innovative fiscal reform opportunities to address local and statewide fiscal challenges as it relates to health care spending and budgeting.